Ego / Eco

 Course participants will stay at the Bambu Guest House, a stunning naturally-built center for Permaculture and regenerative living on the shores of Lake Atitlan.
-Boasting bathrooms and balconies in each room, super comfy beds, wifi, hot water, and amazing views of Lake Atitlan, the Bambu Guest House is proof that natural building can be luxurious!
+Boasting bathrooms and balconies in each room, comfy beds, wifi, solar heated hot water, and amazing views of Lake Atitlan, the Bambu Guest House is proof that natural building can be luxurious!